 For information on rubbish collection and recycling in your area, visit your local council’s website.
 You will find the address under ‘useful links’ in our Regional pages.

 New Zealand TV has recently gone totally digital.
 You can either watch it free-to-air or subscribe to Pay TV.

 You can access a wide range of free channels if your TV is linked to a Freeview box.
 The Freeview website has a programme guide.

 Even more channels are available with pay TV.
-There are three providers - Sky, Igloo and in certain areas, Vodafone.
+There are three providers - Sky, Igloo, and Vodafone (not all areas).